Jope31/AlphaBotNext/README.md

 ### **Interactive Control Center (UI/UX)**
-* **Live Dashboard:** A real-time Flask command center to view the exact distance to the stop level, status ranks, EOD shadow returns, and active EOD EOD chart data.
+* **Live Dashboard:** A real-time Flask command center to view the exact distance to the stop level, status ranks, EOD shadow returns, and active EOD chart data.
+* **Daily History Explorer:** A dedicated two-pane modal allowing users to intuitively navigate and investigate historical trigger events and execution logs for any symphony on any given day.
 * **Settings Control Panel:** A dedicated API endpoint and UI structure to update `.env` globals and SQLite symphony strategies on the fly without restarting the application.
 * **Manual Overrides:** Includes API triggers to force an immediate run, force an EOD analysis computation, force a Discord push, or manually trigger an immediate account liquidation to cash.